Sidney Bechet: Musical development

 Bechet played in many New Orleans ensembles using the improvisational techniques of the time (obbligatos with scales and arpeggios and varying the melody).

-While working with Louis Armstrong, Bechet was the first musician to develop the Swing style of jazz; he influenced the widening difference between jazz and ragtime.
+While working with Louis Armstrong, Bechet was one of the first musicians to develop the Swing style of jazz; he influenced the widening difference between jazz and ragtime.
 Bechet liked to have his sound dominate in a performance, and trumpeters reportedly found it difficult to play alongside him.

 He performed in parades with Freddie Keppard's brass band, the Olympia Orchestra, and in John Robichaux's dance orchestra.
 From 1911 to 1912, he performed with Bunk Johnson in the Eagle Band of New Orleans and in 1913–14 with King Oliver in the Olympia Band.
 From 1914 to 1917, he was touring and traveling, going as far north as Chicago and frequently performing with Freddie Keppard.

-In the spring of 1919, he traveled to New York City where he joined Will Marion Cook's Syncopated Orchestra.
-Soon after, the orchestra traveled to Europe; almost immediately upon arrival, they performed at the Royal Philharmonic Hall in London.
+In the spring of 1919, he traveled to New York City and joined Will Marion Cook's Syncopated Orchestra.
+Soon after, the orchestra traveled to Europe, where they performed at the Royal Philharmonic Hall in London.
 The group was warmly received, and Bechet was especially popular.

 While in London, he discovered the straight soprano saxophone and developed a style unlike his clarinet tone.
-Bechet was the first influential soprano saxophonist, and led to its rising popularity in jazz.
+Bechet was the first influential soprano saxophonist, leading to its rising popularity as a jazz instrument.

-His saxophone sound could be described as emotional, reckless, and large.
+His saxophone sound could be described as emotional, reckless, and all-encompassing.
 He often used a broad vibrato, similar to some New Orleans clarinetists at the time.
-In 1919, Ernest Ansermet, a Swiss classical music conductor, wrote a tribute to Bechet, one of the earliest (if not the first) to a jazz musician from the field of classical music, linking Bechet's music with that of Bach.
+In 1919, a Swiss classical music conductor, Ernest Ansermet, wrote a tribute to Bechet.
+It was one of the earliest (if not the first) articles about a jazz musician written by an expert in the field of classical music, linking Bechet's music with that of Bach.

 Bechet's first recordings were made in 1923 and 1924.
 The session was led by Clarence Williams, a pianist and songwriter, better known at that time for his music publishing and record producing, and his "Blue Five" (which included Louis Armstrong).
-Bechet recorded "Wild Cat Blues" and "Kansas City Man Blues".
+Bechet recorded "Wild Cat Blues" and "Kansas City Man Blues."
 The former is in a ragtime style with four 16-bar themes, and the latter is a 12-bar blues.
 In 1924, Bechet worked with Duke Ellington for three months and made a significant impact on Ellington's early jazz style.

 Duke Ellington called him "the epitome of jazz."
 However, he never learned how to read music in his lifetime of being a musician.